Kubernetes OIDC Authentication

 Step 4.
 In your K8S Cluster, set up K8S RBAC authorization policies.

-We will use Banyan’s OIDC Provider capability - via a standard OIDC App called “App Client for External Services” - to issue an OIDC JWT token that can be used in conjunction with authentication and authorization capabilities of any K8S cluster.
+We will use CSE’s OIDC Provider capability - via a standard OIDC App called “App Client for External Services” - to issue an OIDC JWT token that can be used in conjunction with authentication and authorization capabilities of any K8S cluster.

-1.1 In the Banyan Command Center, navigate to Settings > TrustProvider Settings > OIDC Settings and note the OIDC values.
+1.1 In the Command Center, navigate to Settings > TrustProvider Settings > OIDC Settings and note the OIDC values.
 These will be used in the upcoming steps.

 • Issuer URL (from OpenID Connect Settings)